 Once you save the form, the User is added to the portal.

 After you submit the form, the page reloads with a success message.
-An expanded form appears for editing the user’s account (see all the new categories in the navigation pane to the right of the form?).
-This allows you to fill out a lot more information about the user.
+An expanded form appears for editing the user’s account (see all the new categories listed below the form?).
+This lets you fill out a lot more information about the user.
 You don’t have to fill anything else out right now.
 Just note that when the user account was created, a password was automatically generated.
 If Liferay was correctly installed and a mail server was set up (see here), an email message with the user’s new password was sent to the user’s email address.
 This, of course, requires that Liferay can properly communicate with your SMTP mail server.

 If you haven’t yet set up a mail server, use this page to change the default password for your user account to something you can remember.
-Clicking on the Password link in the navigation pane on the right opens the Password section of the Add User form.
+Clicking on the Password section heading below the form opens the Password section of the Add User form.
 Enter the new password twice and click Save.

 What if you are just setting up the Lunar Resort portal for the first time, and you’re using the default administrator account, the account of one of those famous Liferay Administrators, Test Test or her cousin, Joe Bloggs?
 Since you’re the administrator of the Lunar Resort portal, you want to set up your own administrator account for the portal.
-Use the steps above to add a user with your information, then give your user account the same administrative rights as the default administrator’s account, click the Roles link in the right navigation pane.
-This page of the form shows the roles to which your account is currently assigned.
-You should have one role: Power User.
+Use the steps above to add a user with your information, then give your user account the same administrative rights as the default administrator’s account, click the Roles link below the form.
+This section shows the roles to which your account is currently assigned.
+At the moment, no roles are listed.

-Assign the Administrator role to our user account.
-On the form for editing a user, after having clicked on Roles at the right side of the screen, click the Select link under Regular Roles.
+Assign the Administrator role to your user account.
+On the form for editing a user, after having clicked on the Roles section below the form, click the Select button above Inherited Regular Roles.
 A dialog box pops up with a list of all the regular (portal-scoped) roles in the portal.
 Select the Administrator role from the list.
 The dialog box disappears and the role is added to the list of roles associated with your account.
-Don’t forget to click the Save button which is at the bottom of the blue bar of links on the right side of the screen.
+Don’t forget to click the Save button which is at the bottom of the page, below all the sections.
 You are now a portal administrator.
 Log out of the portal and then log back in with your own user account.

 Next, let’s look at some other aspects of user management.